cutterbl/CDGPlayer/README.md

 * .trackLength -- The current song's track length
 * .pitch -- The key changer Number input
 * .pitch[disabled] -- change the cursor when disabled
+* .volumeControl -- container for the volume button and slider
+* .volumeButton -- the volume button itself
+* .volumeButton.i -- the icon for volume
+* .volumeButton.i.icofont-audio -- the actual icon
+* .volumeButton[disabled] -- change the cursor and font color when disabled
+* .volumeSlider -- the container for the volume range slider
+* .volumeSlider.under -- moves the range slider to below the controls (defaults to above)
+* .volumeRange -- the volume range slider
+* .volumeRange::-webkit-slider-thumb -- the slider knob

 ### Running The Example